Maslov $S^{1}$ Bundles and Maslov Data: Introduction

-The notion of Maslov indices arised from the study of semi-classical approximations in quantum mechanics \cite{maslov1972theorie} in the phase space $(\mathbb{R}^{2n},dx_{i}\wedge dy_{i}$).
-It plays an important role in the problem of quantization as well as gives insights into the geometric aspect of classical dynamics \cite{dullin2005maslov}.
-In \cite{arnold1972classe} Arnold proved that the Maslov index of a closed path $\tilde{\gamma}$ of Lagrangian planes in $\mathbb{R}^{2n}$ can be characterized either as the (signed) number of intersections of $\tilde{\gamma}$ with the Maslov cycle $\mathbb{\mathfrak{M}}_{0}$ induced by the Lagrangian subspace $\mathbb{E}_{0}=\mathbb{R}^{n}\times\{0\}$, or, equivalently, as the degree of the Maslov-Arnold map for $\tilde{\gamma}$:
+Maslov indices originated in the study of semi-classical approximations in quantum mechanics \cite{Maslov1972}.
+They are playing an important role for quantization as well as giving insights into geometric aspects of Hamiltonian dynamics and symplectic manifolds \cite{Arnold1967a, Audin2014, Dullin2005, McDuff2017}.
+Arnold proved in \cite{Arnold1967a} that the Maslov index of a closed path $\tilde{\gamma}$ of Lagrangian planes in $\mathbb{R}^{2n}$ can be characterized either as the (signed) number of intersections of $\tilde{\gamma}$ with the Maslov cycle $\mathfrak{M}_0$ induced by the Lagrangian subspace $\mathbb{E}_{0} = \mathbb{R}^{n}\times\{0\}$, or, equivalently, as the degree of the Maslov-Arnold map for $\tilde{\gamma}$: